Jollywatt/typst-fletcher/src/paths.typ

   objs,
   /// Stroke style for the object, overriding the object's intrinsic stroke style.
   stroke: auto,
+  /// Fill style for the object, overriding the object's intrinsic
+  /// fill style.
+If `auto`, the fill is unchanged.
+  fill: auto,
   /// Trim the beginning of the path by a given length.
   ///
   /// For multi-stroke effect when @path-effect.extrude is an array,